Have you ever had difficulties finding inspiration for your photography?

 This project encapsulates the Altai mountains in the far northern corner of Xinjiang province.

-The outdoor world inspires this adventure photographer, and he is driven to document human interaction with wild environments.
+Andy is an adventure photographer.
+The outdoor world inspires this adventure photographer.
+He is driven to document human interaction with wild environments.
 Brave lad!

 Wedding photographer Wayne Lawrance shared his series of interracial marriages with National Geographic.